 Adjusted net income represents net income, prepared in accordance with GAAP, adjusted for certain items that management believes are not reflective of the operational performance of the business.
-Adjustments to GAAP amounts include the net of tax impact from restructuring and related charges, net; amortization and impairment charges; discontinued operations; acquisition-related expenses; changes in fair value of contingent consideration obligations; inventory step-up expenses; significant legal and environmental charges; the elimination of deferred tax benefits associated with internal installment sales transactions (which reduces adjusted net income); and other items identified by the company.
+Adjustments to GAAP amounts include the pre-tax impact from restructuring and related charges, net; amortization and impairment charges; discontinued operations; acquisition-related expenses; changes in fair value of contingent consideration obligations; inventory step-up expenses; significant legal and environmental charges; tax effects of above adjustments as well as the elimination of deferred tax benefits associated with internal installment sales transactions (which reduces adjusted net income) and other items identified by the company.